test-kitchen/kitchen-openstack/README.md

 Please note that `network_ref` relies on Network Services (`Fog::Network`) and it can be unavailable in your OpenStack installation.

-If a `key_name` is provided without any `private_key_path`, unexpected behavior may result if your local RSA/DSA private key doesn't match that OpenStack key.

     disable_ssl_validation: true